Parisians Are Asking For This Hair Color Trend, According To The Experts

 French-girl hair is legendary for a reason — the capitol of France isn't just the fashion capitol of the world, but it is renowned for women with effortlessly chic tresses.
-As 2020's intermittent salon closures and haphazard reopenings gave way to a brand new year, we are more than ready to update our locks with the top hair color trends in Paris.
+As 2020's intermittent salon closures and haphazard reopenings gave way to a brand new year, we are more than ready to update our locks with the top haircuts and hair color trends in Paris.
 Parisian hairstyles adapted to the times by requiring less maintenance than our typical trims, and we are seeing a similar laid-back appeal in the color selections and combinations topping our favorite Parisian fashionistas.

 "When it comes to color trends in Paris right now, there is a varying spectrum of [shades but] they all lean heavily towards [either] a warm or cold tone," says Paris-based celebrity hair stylist Jillian Halouska.
 "The main thread among them all is the nuanced tones and an overall balanced look."

 Just as there are fashionistas making bold statements with their hair color changes, Parisians will always have a penchant for honoring natural beauty, as well.
 "I would say that 2021 will be the year of hot color trends, but of course, [also] the year of the natural," says Paris-based celebrity hair stylist Laurie Zanoletti.
 "It [always] feels good to come back to the basics for Frenchies."

 2020's salon closures and reopenings were a continual reminder that upkeep for high maintenance looks might not be possible in 2021.
 But if there is one culture that is equipped to thrive in laid-back, lived-in hair, it would definitely be the French — the reigning champions of messy-pretty, laissez-faire locks.